 I have supervised the following PhD students:

-From 2004–2009, I was a PhD student affiliated with the Institute for Quantum Computing at the University of Waterloo.
+From 2004–2009, I was a PhD student in the Department of Combinatorics and Optimization at the University of Waterloo.
 I worked with Prof. Michele Mosca on a variety of problems related to quantum cryptography, including an analysis of the cryptographic case for quantum key distribution and the development of quantum coins, a new form of digital cash that makes use of the no-cloning properties of quantum money.

-As a PhD student, I was also affiliated with the Centre for Applied Cryptographic Research at the University of Waterloo.
+As a PhD student, I was also affiliated with the Institute for Quantum Computing and the Centre for Applied Cryptographic Research at the University of Waterloo.
 My research included analyzing side-channel attacks on elliptic curve cryptography, password authenticated key exchange protocols, and denial of service resistance of key exchange protocols.

 In Fall 2001, Spring 2002, and Spring 2003, I was an intern at Sun Microsystems Laboratories in the Next Generation Cryptography project, working with Sheueling Chang Shantz, Vipul Gupta, Hans Eberle, and Nils Gura.
 Our research focused on next generation cryptographic technologies.
 I worked on software implementations of elliptic curve cryptography and the ECDH and ECDSA algorithms, and integrated them into the widely used OpenSSL and NSS toolkits.
 We have had several publications (1, 2, 3, 4, 5) and a technical standard result from our work.
 I was a visiting researcher again at Sun Labs in Fall 2005.